bghuan/oss/intl.en-US/SDK Reference/PHP/Upload objects/Multipart upload.md

 use OSS\Core\OssException;
 use OSS\Core\OssUtil;

-// It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com.
+// Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console.
 $accessKeyId = "<yourAccessKeyId>";
 $accessKeySecret = "<yourAccessKeySecret>";
-// This example uses endpoint China East 1 (Hangzhou).
-Specify the actual endpoint based on your requirements.
+// The endpoint of the China (Hangzhou) region is used in this example.
+Specify the actual endpoint.
 $endpoint = "http://oss-cn-hangzhou.aliyuncs.com";
 $bucket= "<yourBucketName>";
 $object = "<yourObjectName>";
 $uploadFile = "<yourLocalFile>";

 /**
- *  Step 1: Initiate a multipart upload event and obtain the uploadId.
+ * Step 1: Initiate a multipart upload task and obtain the upload ID.
  */
 try{
     $ossClient = new OssClient($accessKeyId, $accessKeySecret, $endpoint);

-    // An uploadId is returned.
-It is the unique identifier for a part upload event.
-You can initiate related operations (such as part upload cancelation and query) based on the uploadId.
+    // Obtain the upload ID.
+The upload ID is the unique identifier for a multipart upload task.
+You can initiate related operations such as cancel or query a multipart upload task based on the upload ID.
     $uploadId = $ossClient->initiateMultipartUpload($bucket, $object);
 } catch(OssException $e) {
     printf(__FUNCTION__ . ": initiateMultipartUpload FAILED\n");